djlynux/speke4hbbtv/README.md

    ```
    sh build.sh
    ```
-8. There are basically two build files, one is a CloudFormation template which will be created in the main folder itself and the zipped lambda codes will be uploaded to the s3 bucket that you've created in step 5.
+8. There are basically two build files, one is a CloudFormation template which will be created in the build folder and the zipped lambda codes will be uploaded to the s3 bucket that you've created in step 5.
 9. You can deploy the CloudFormation template in your AWS account via web console or CLI.

 ### Deployment